-Content scraping or web scraping is the process of extracting valuable data from websites using automated scripts or bots.
+Content or web scraping extracts valuable data from websites using automated scripts or bots.
 If your website contains expensive data to collect or compute (e.g., flight connections, real-estate listings, product prices, or user data), a bad actor or competitor could steal and use it for nefarious purposes.
+Your data could also be scraped by browsing plugins for generative AI models like ChatGPT and used to answer user queries or train large language models without your knowledge.

 Headless browsers and browser automation tools like Puppeteer or Selenium are much more sophisticated.
 They can execute JavaScript, scroll, press buttons, wait for client-rendered content to load, and scrape it.
 They are full-featured browsers, only automated, which makes them more robust and harder to detect.
 Many also have “stealth” plugins, which try to make them resemble regular browsers.